learn-co-curriculum/data-types-readme/README.md

 ###Creating Booleans

-Unlike strings, there is not way to create a Boolean value, other than to excplicity write `true` or `false`.
+Unlike strings, there is not way to create a Boolean value, other than to explicitly write `true` or `false`.
 Later, we will see that we can write lines of code that *evaluate to* or return `true` and `false`, but we won't worry about that for now.

 ###Operating on Booleans